 Control over site search is increasingly held by marketers and content managers, as they understand the site’s content best.
 However, up to this point, in most cases a high degree of coding skill is required to build and customize a site search effectively, which results in the task being assigned to the IT department.
-Hardware solution like the Google Search Appliance have also been popular, but require a lot of maintenance over their lifetime.
+Hardware solutions like the Google Search Appliance have also been popular, but require a lot of maintenance over their lifetime.

 Our recommendation is to seek out a SaaS site search solution with a low code implementation.
 This will eliminate the need for expensive consultants and expensive hardware, and you can get up and running faster with predictable costs.
 You'll also get an easy to use and maintain search platform, with security updates and technology upgrades being pushed by the provider on a regular basis.
 You'll also benefit from the knowledge of data scientists and developers who are exclusively focused on site search- skill sets that wouldn't make sense to bring in-house.

 It is crucial that your website, as well as your search, is accessible to people living with disabilities.
 An accessible search is one that removes most barriers that prevent interaction or access to the website for those with disabilities.
 A well-designed, accessible website and search should provide all users with equal access to information and functionality.

 Your site search should be ADA, Section 508 & WCAG 2.0 (Web Content Association Guidelines) compliant with assistive tools for people with disabilities, including text highlights, reading tools, and more.
 Accessibility testing should also be a part of your search implementation process.

 Failure to meet accessibility guidelines not only creates barriers for a large number of users, it can also result in a lawsuit.